venkateshreddy74/FileExplorer/README.md

 # FileExplorer
 A FileExplorer App that gets the statistics of all the files present on SD card

+Assumption: SD card here is assumed to be the memory location returned by  Environment.getExternalStorageDirectory() of Android SDK,which the primary shared/external storage directory.

 1.App has a Start button and Stop button on the Home Screen

 2.Start button triggers scanning the SD card on the device if there exists one